kgateway-dev/kgateway/docs/content/guides/integrations/cert_manager/_index.md

 export IAM_ROLE_ARN=$(aws iam get-role --role-name EksCertManagerRole --query Role.Arn | tr -d '"')
 ```

-The cert-manager service account can then be annotated to use this role to manage route53 records :
+Annotate the `cert-manager` service account to use this role to manage `route53` records.

 ```bash
 kubectl annotate sa -n cert-manager cert-manager "eks.amazonaws.com/role-arn"="${IAM_ROLE_ARN}"
 ```

-To be able to read the ServiceAccount token, it is necessary to modify the cert-manager deployment to define new file system permissions (it can also be done using cert-manager helm chart).
+To enable the cert-manager deployment to read the ServiceAccount token, modify the cert-manager deployment to define new file system permissions with the following command.
+You can also make these changes by upgrading the Helm chart that you used to deployed cert-manager, which persists the changes across upgrades.

 ```
 kubectl patch deployment -n cert-manager cert-manager --type "json" -p '[{"op":"add","path":"/spec/template/spec/securityContext/fsGroup","value":1001}]